Iswahjudi Air Force Base: Post-Independence

-Independence struggle I
+Independence struggle

 During this period, this airbase was badly damaged by attacks by Dutch warplanes and almost all other airbases in Java except for the Maguwo Air Base and the MB AURI in Yogyakarta because it was protected by bad weather.

 Based on the Decree of the Minister/Commander of the Air Force Number 564 dated November 4, 1960, the "Maospati Air Base" changed its name to "Iswahjudi Air Force Base".
 With the development of the role of Iswahjudi Air Base in the struggle for Irian Jaya, it became the Main Air Base (Lanuma).
 Currently, the Indonesian Air Force Base Iswahjudi is a Type A air base and is under the Air Operations Command II.

-Units under Iswahjudi Airbase control
+Based units

 The units within the Iswahjudi Airbase include: